Cluster Creator Kit Script Reference

 Hides the button shown by PlayerScript.showButton.
 Does nothing if the specified button is already hidden.

-When called with index = 0, the behavior of the "Use" button will revert to normal, and the button availability will be controlled by UseItemTrigger and ClusterScript.onUse callback.
+In desktop and mobile environments, when called with index = 0, the behavior of the "Use" button will revert to normal, and the button availability will be controlled by UseItemTrigger and ClusterScript.onUse callback.

 Parameters